 Ever wondered how did photography exist in the olden days?
 No doubt, it wasn’t like as it’s today.
 Today, we boast different types of high-end cameras promising us premium photo quality.
 Alongside, many gadgets and accessories are being invented as time progresses to facilitate the process of photography.
-Earlier, photos were predominantly black and white and only professional photographers with posh cameras could bring out colored photos with some sorts of appeal.
+Earlier, photos were predominantly black and white and only professional photographers with posh cameras could bring out colored photos with some sort of appeal.
 The laymen were reliant on box brownie cameras which could produce identifiable photos but lacked depth and details.

 Since its invention, photography has been a mode of umpteen opportunities.
 Undoubtedly, the emergence of photography has opened up possibilities for us to spot the world exquisitely and uniquely.
 The leverage of cameras has enabled us to snap many historical sites globally and showcase them to the world.
 One of the eminent sites having significant value for people around the world, especially, the Americans is The White House.

 Given the gravity of The White House, we have rounded up some of the iconic photographers who undertook the White House photography assignments officially as the Chief Presidential Photographers.

 The appointment of an official presidential photographer was beyond imagination until John F. Kennedy took over in 1961.
 During Kennedy’s inauguration, Cecil W. Stoughton took some snaps that mesmerized the president so much so that he brought him into the White House.
 Stoughton, the first official White House photographer initiated the trend of presidential photography and since then presidential photographers became a fixture with every administration.
 Cecil was also the first photographer to snap the moment of Lyndon B. Johnson’s presidential swearing onboard in Air Force One after the assassination of Kennedy in 1963.
 The conspicuous facet in his photography was that he could shoot quiet and personal moments helping form public opinion about the office.